Guys! I have a big, little secret for you- it’s something amazing, something that is said to give us better health, more energy and fix our gut!

 Yield 2 litre

-- Reduce the heat and let simmer (not boil) for 5 hours.
+- Reduce the heat and let simmer (not boiling) for 12-24 hours.

 - If you are buying bones/ meat only to make broth- put the meat in 1 dl vinegar diluted in water to cover the meat overnight.
 This will open the pores and will more easily release gelatine when boiling.